T3tsuo/PokemonUI/README.md

 * Sweet scent in 4th key slot.
 * Teleport in 5th key slot.
 * Dig in the 6th key slot.

-## Game Configuration:
-* Make battle log as minimized as possible and lock the chat.
-* Set window size: 1280x720 in Settings.
-* Turn off, 'Show Overworld in Battle', 'Show Battle Background' and 'Show Border Tiles' in Settings/Video.

 # Plant or Water, Mistralton and Abundant Shrine (Unova)